Do You Need an Attorney for an Underage Drinking Charge?

 What New Jersey Law Says About Underage Drinking

-New Jersey has a number of laws pertaining to underage drinking.
-These laws address underage drinking in a number of contexts.
+New Jersey has several laws about underage drinking.
+These laws address underage drinking in several contexts.
 They also involve not only the underage drinker, but also potentially those who serve the alcohol to the minors.
-For information on parent liability, please see the section below entitled “What Type of Liability Can a Parent Face For Underage Drinking?”.
-Here are a few of the basic New Jersey underage drinking laws pertaining to the underage drinkers themselves.
+For information on parent liability, please see the section below entitled “What Type of Liability Can a Parent Face for Underage Drinking?”
+Here are a few fundamental New Jersey underage drinking laws that apply to underage drinkers themselves.

 1. POSSESSION OF ALCOHOL BY A PERSON UNDER THE AGE OF 21 ON PUBLIC PROPERTY, IN A SCHOOL, OR IN A MOTOR VEHICLE

-New Jersey State Law does not expressly prohibit underage drinking on private property, although most municipalities throughout the state have enacted laws prohibiting such.
-The state does however prohibit underage drinking almost everywhere else, including all public property such as parks and ball fields, schools and all school-owned property, and in all motor vehicles, including those that are not running at the time.
-It is important to note that this even includes alcohol that is unopened.
+New Jersey State Law does not expressly prohibit underage drinking on private property, although most municipalities throughout the state have enacted laws banning such.
+The state does, however, prohibit underage drinking almost everywhere else, including all public property such as parks and ball fields, all school-owned property, and all motor vehicles, including those that are not running.
+It is important to note that this even includes unopened alcohol.

 2. UNDERAGE DWU/DUI